Skip to content

 This creates smoother turnovers.

-Instead of viewing vacancy utilities as “wasted expense,” think:
+Rather than viewing vacancy utilities as "wasted expense," consider them as: